thoughtspot/thoughtspot.github.io/_admin/data-modeling/create-new-relationship.md

 1. To find your table or view, click **Data** in the top menu, and choose **Tables** or **Views**.

-2. Click on the name of your table or view.
+2. Click the name of your table or view.

 3. Click **Schema**.
 You will see the list showing existing joins.